Decoding Autism Now

 Biology of Autism — Cascade Map Caption

 Simplified overview of the ASD biological cascade integrating two co-equal central nodes — somatostatin (SST) and SIRT1 — with upstream inflammatory triggers, reactive glia, synapse protein imbalance, connectivity shift, and the expression of autism's core features.
 SST and SIRT1 converge on CREB suppression from independent directions, forming the mechanistic fulcrum of the Autism Spiral framework.
-For full molecular detail see Biology of Autism — Cascade Detailed Map.
+For full molecular detail see Biology of Autism — Pathways Map.

 🔄